econode/ESP32_Steamliner_shifter/README.md

 The gearbox shifter is connected via a linkage to a servo motor.

-Paramaters need to be adjusted for this process to work smoothly, most notibly the servo positons required for a gear change.
+Paramaters need to be adjusted for this process to work smoothly, most notably the servo positons required for a gear change.

 These paramaters are set through the ESP32's WiFi interface.
 So the whole process can be done trackside.